0xtf/testmynids.org/README.md

 There are two parts to it:

-* A website - that is used to hold some tests/files
+* **A website** - that is used to hold some tests/files.
+It will also hold sub-domains and DNS records for when testing via DNS is required.
-* A script - That runs/simulates interaction with the website or with 3rd party website, meant to be executed on the client for which you want to test coverage of your NIDS.
+* **A script** - That runs/simulates interaction with the website or with 3rd party website, meant to be executed on the client for which you want to test coverage of your NIDS sensor.

 ## Usage

-Easiet way is to download and run the [script](./tmnids.sh).
+Easiet way is to download and run the [script](./tmnids.sh) *(only requirements are wget, curl and nc, which should be included in your distro)*.
 You can also run the tests manually by looking at the script.

 ## Included tests